-Forensics Dr. Trexler
+Forensics- Dr. Trexler

-Disclaimer: A minimum of 10 students is required for a Dual Enrollment class to run.
+Disclaimer: A minimum of 10 students is required for a Dual Enrollment class to run (Forensics and Biomedical Engineering are alternated every other school year).

 HHHS Courses that are Advanced Placement

 An Advanced Placement Course is a class sponsored by College Board.
 It enables a high school student to earn college credit by passing an AP Test.
 (Cost minimal) Students can take an AP course without taking the test for college credits.